tmolteno/disko/README.md

 ## Changelog

 ```
+0.9.5b1 Add --min and --max to disko_draw so allow manual setting the range of images
 0.9.4b6 Fix bug in drawing PDF.
 0.9.4b5 Import Resolution in disko to get array beam width.
         Fix sphere power.